linode/docs/docs/guides/tools-reference/tools/how-to-write-neovim-plugin/index.md

 Neovim expands on the highly-customizable text editor Vim, carrying over many of the same options for controlling the editor's behavior, look, and feel.
 You can learn more about Neovim in our guide [How to Install Neovim Plugins with vim-plug](/docs/guides/how-to-install-neovim-and-plugins-with-vim-plug/).

 Just as with Vim, Neovim can be extended through plugins created and maintained by the vast Vim and Neovim communities.
 Neovim maintains full compatibility with standard Vim plugins.
-But Neovim also adds many advanced features that have allowed a community of Neovim plugin creators to expand the editor's horizons.
+Neovim also adds many advanced features that have allowed a community of Neovim plugin creators to expand the editor's horizons.

 Part of what makes Neovim's configuration and plugin development stand out is its built-in support for the [Lua programming language](https://www.lua.org/).
 This gives Neovim developers a more robust language to work with, as well as access to Lua's wide array of modules and capabilities.

 When it comes to creating a Neovim plugin of your own, there are two main reasons for doing so:

-- Sharing your Neovim scripts and tools with a wider community.
+- To share your Neovim scripts and tools with a wider community.
 Plugins are the preferred way to distribute your Vim and Neovim code for others to use.
-Following some plugin standards and hosting your plugin on GitHub then makes your plugin accessible to others through plugin managers like [vim-plug](https://github.com/junegunn/vim-plug).
+Hosting your plugin on GitHub makes your plugin accessible to others through plugin managers like [vim-plug](https://github.com/junegunn/vim-plug).
-- Organizing your Neovim functions.
+- To organize your Neovim functions.
 Even if you only ever keep the plugin for yourself, adapting your more complex Neovim code into a plugin can help you keep your configurations more organized and maintainable.

-Does one of these fit you, or do you have another reason all your own for wanting to make a Neovim plugin?
-Keep reading to see how to translate your Neovim code into an effective plugin.

 ## How to Write a Neovim Plugin

 This section walks you through creating a Neovim plugin.
 It features an example plugin for displaying and managing a to-do list and shows how to set up the prerequisites and implement the code.

 To help keep plugins organized and more maintainable, this guide uses the [vim-plug](https://github.com/junegunn/vim-plug) plugin manager.
-Several other options exist though, including some specifically built for Neovim, so feel free to choose an option that works best for you.
+Several other plugin managers exist including some specifically built for Neovim.

-You can get details of how to install vim-plug in our guide [How to Install Neovim Plugins with vim-plug](/docs/guides/how-to-install-neovim-and-plugins-with-vim-plug/#install-neovim-plugins).
+Refer to our guide [How to Install Neovim Plugins with vim-plug](/docs/guides/how-to-install-neovim-and-plugins-with-vim-plug/#install-neovim-plugins) for detailed information on vim-plug.
 However, if you already have cURL installed, you can install vim-plug with the following command:

      curl -fLo ~/.local/share/nvim/site/autoload/plug.vim --create-dirs https://raw.githubusercontent.com/junegunn/vim-plug/master/plug.vim

 ### Anatomy of a Neovim Plugin

 Lua is a full application programming language that supports diverse application architectures.
-Essentially any of these, in turn, can be used for building your Neovim plugin.

 For instance, the [zen-mode.nvim](https://github.com/folke/zen-mode.nvim) plugin uses a fairly generic structure, dividing up its Lua files based on categories of behavior.
-But then the [Findr.vim](https://github.com/conweller/findr.vim) plugin employs a [model-view-controller (MVC)](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller) architecture, an application structure designed for managing user interfaces.
+The [Findr.vim](https://github.com/conweller/findr.vim) plugin, on the other hand, employs a [model-view-controller (MVC)](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller) architecture.
+This is an application structure designed for managing user interfaces.

-However, there is a basic structure you should follow for setting up your plugin, regardless of the architecture you choose for your Lua code.
+There is a basic structure you should follow for setting up your plugin, regardless of the architecture you choose for your Lua code.
 It consists of two main directories in your plugin's base directory, each with at least one code file:

-- A `plugin` directory to define the plugin.
+- A directory named `plugin` that defines the plugin.
 This directory should have a Vim script (`.vim`) file using your plugin's name.
 The file defines the commands that the plugin should expose and sets up any keybindings that you want the plugin to have by default.
 It is also the only Vim script code required for your Neovim plugin.
-- A `lua` directory to hold the plugin's Lua code and main functionality.
-Typically, that directory should have a subdirectory using the plugin's name and have an `init.lua` file.
+- A directory named `lua` directory that stores the plugin's Lua code and main functionality.
+Typically, the `lua` directory has a subdirectory with the plugin's name and an `init.lua` file.
 Usually, that file routes commands to other Lua files as needed, but for small plugins, you may not need another file.

 Lua files are not sourced until they are called on via the `require` function.
 So, your plugin does not need to use an `autoload` directory unless you want to use more Vim script code.

-As an example, a minimal Neovim plugin named `example-plugin` directory might resemble:
+As an example, a minimal Neovim plugin named `example-plugin` directory might resemble the following example:

     example-plugin/
         plugin/